All project design elements surpassed!

 I must at this point stress the importance of having qualified EOD / UXO professionals working on site when doing anything that might have even the remotest chance of revealing ordinance.
 We are fortunate to have two amazingly talented specialists on site with us.
 Both donating their time for the good of the project.
 It’s also equally important to pay the same due diligence when working in the UK too.
 For this we also have a team of specialist EOD operators and ensure that a thorough EOD Risk assessment has been conducted prior to any work being undertaken.

-Last year we found the mortal remain of two German soldiers in what we thought was a trench.
+Last year we found the mortal remains of two German soldiers in what we thought was a trench.
 Further investigations into this location suggested that this was in fact a large shell crater.
 This year the shell crater also revealed the remains of a further individual, badly damaged by shell fire and alas, unidentifiable.

-Just like last year, once this lost Brother in Arms was revealed an honour guard of veterans and soldiers stood over him to pay respects and ensure that he was not left alone or lost again.
+Just like last year, once this lost Brother in Arms was revealed, an honour guard of veterans and soldiers stood over him to pay respects and ensure that he was not left alone or lost again.
 For Two nights, Breaking Ground Heritage stood guard and after this brave soldier was recovered, we conducted a small ceremony to pay our respects.
 This was even more poignant for us as it was led by Jan, a veteran of the German Airforce who delivered a very moving and heart felt speech about reconciliation and working together.

 This short ceremony was important to BGH.
 These mortal remains become entwined in each of our individual narratives.
 We take possession of these soldiers.
 Last remembrance Sunday I found myself toasting not just ‘Absent friends’ as I do every year, I also included ‘those that have been lost but are never forgotten’.
 This statement is one that I will no doubt carry forward until my final toast.

 Unfortunately, these German soldiers will never be buried with their comrades, they will never even be given an EIN UNBEKANNTER DEUTSCHER SOLDAT grave marker.
 They will simply be placed in a communal grave in a far corner of France.
-This is why we go to the lengths that we do to ensure that whilst they are in our custody, they will be treat with the same dignity and respect that we would show one of our own in Afghanistan.
+This is why we go to the lengths that we do to ensure that whilst they are in our custody, they will be treated with the same dignity and respect that we would show one of our own in Afghanistan.

 As with any area contested by soldiers in the Great War, evidence in the way of ordinance was in abundance.
 Our EOD specialists Dave and Flo were certainly kept busy dealing with all manner of munitions from grenades to 8 inch shells and lots of stuff in between.
 With wind flags located around the site as a precaution against a ruptured gas shell, participants soon became well versed in checking the wind direction before leaving the area on the command “Out of the trench.”
-Standard procedure whilst the ordinance is being dealt with and a secretly welcome break for some I suspect.
+This is standard procedure whilst the ordinance is being dealt with and a secretly welcome break for some I suspect.

 Finds were coming out thick and fast from day one and we had no shortage of volunteers to conduct this work.
 Finds processing on any site is an interesting and rewarding task.
 Add military artefacts to this and then ask a soldier to have a look they revert to being that young child at Christmas once again.
-Some of the finds that were recovered were exciting, buttons, bullets, buckles etc. Some were amazing, Identifiable engine parts from Lt Skinners tank such as cogs and name plates.
+Some of the finds that were recovered were exciting, buttons, bullets, buckles etc. Some were amazing including identifiable engine parts from Lt Skinners tank such as cogs and name plates.
 And some were just incredible like a soldier’s knife that had its handle decorated with mother of pearl or a tap from the oil tank that lubricated the drive chain of the tank.
 It is thought that there are only 3 left in existence of this particular version, one being this tap.

 This project has been an emotional rollercoaster for some, thought provoking and reflective for most and thoroughly exhausting for all.
 We brought together a group of like-minded veterans and soldiers and left with a true Band of Brothers.
 Each and every one of them I am proud to call my friend.